 When you are exiting the museum, turn to your right and walk towards the Ponte Scaligero, the bridge right next to Castel Vecchio.
 The architecture of this fortified medieval bridge is quite striking and unique to any other bridge I have ever seen.
 The bridge was mainly built to be functional, less as an architectural masterpiece.
 Many of the historic buildings that were built at the time in Verona were made from red bricks, which has quite the contrast against its city landscape.

 Take your time to stroll along the bridge, and jump on the elevated sidewalks to peep through the openings.
 From here you can enjoy some views of the Adige River as well as the green hills surrounding the city.
-You might also spot a wall of love locks at the entrance of the bridge.
+You can also spot a wall of love locks at the entrance of the bridge.
 As the city of Romance, of course, this trend can be found here too.

 Wander the streets of Centro Storico

-Just like in most Italian cities, walking through Verona feels like you ended up in a postcard or movie set.
+Like in most Italian cities, walking through Verona feels like you ended up in a postcard or movie set.
 The historic center of Verona (or Centro Storico) is like one big open-air museum and exploring its streets on foot is easily one of the best things to do on your one-day trip.
 Simply get lost in the many cute cobblestone alleyways, soak up the ambiance and the stunning medieval architecture that is surrounding you.
 No wonder the well-preserved Centro Storico has been designated as UNESCO World Heritage Site.
 Verona is really a feast for the eyes and it’s hard to put your camera down.
 I absolutely fell in love with its photogenic balconies and window designs with those typical Italian shutters.

 TIP | Make a small detour towards Porta Leoni, one of the many ancient gates you can find all over town.
 The unique sight here is Verona Vecchia, an opening in the middle of the street giving you a view of the ancient ruins of Verona.